Open-Systems-Pharmacology/docs/part-5/import-edit-observed-data.md

 ![Importer Selecting an Excel Column](../assets/images/part-5/ImporterSelectingExcelColumn.png)

-Additionally for some mappings (like fe Organ, Speciees and others) the user can select one option from the predefined ones that come form PK-Sim/MoBi.
+Additionally for some mappings (like for example Organ, Species and others) the user can select one option from the predefined ones that come form PK-Sim/MoBi.

 There are some mappings that are mandatory.
 The minimum set of them is that a Time and a Measurement mapping are defined.